If your business is facing repeated pick-up failures and other e waste management challenges, a new solution could help.

 2. Pick-up day frustration

 Failing to take all details into account — Does the site have loading docks?
 Is white-glove service appropriate? — inevitably results in mishaps.
 If some of your sites are sending products for IT Asset Disposition (ITAD) and some have products ready to go straight to destruction and recycling, you likely need a system to differentiate between sites to avoid confusion.
-Add different reporting requirements based on the project type at each site, and you can see why you need a recycler with an eye for organization and managing logistics.
+Add, for example, different reporting requirements based on the project type at each site, and you can see why you need a recycler with an eye for organization and managing logistics.

 3. Reporting problems